-If the assets contributed to the GRAT appreciate and/or produce income at exactly the same rate as that assumed by the IRS in valuing the owner's retained annuity payment, the children will not benefit because the property contributed to the GRAT will be just enough to pay the owner their annuity for the set period of years.
-However, if the assets contributed to the trust appreciate and/or produce income at a greater rate than that assumed by the IRS, there will be property left over in the GRAT at the end of the set period of years, and the children will receive that property-yet the business owner would have paid no gift tax on it and will not have used their exemption amount.
+If the assets in the GRAT appreciate at a rate equal to the section 7520 rate, the children will not benefit because the property contributed to the GRAT will be just enough to pay the owner their annuity for the set period of years.
+However, if the assets in the GRAT appreciate at a rate that exceeds the section 7520 rate, there will be property left over in the GRAT at the end of the set period of years, and the children will receive that property-yet the business owner would have paid no gift tax on it and will not have used their exemption amount.
 The GRAT is particularly popular for gifts of hard-to-value assets like closely held business interests because the risk of an additional taxable gift on an audit of the gift can be minimized.
 If the value of the transferred assets is increased on audit, the GRAT can be drafted to provide that the size of the business owner's retained annuity payment is correspondingly increased, with the result that the taxable gift always stays near zero.
-One downside of a GRAT funded with closely held business interests is that if the business isn't sold, a gualified appraisal needs to be obtained not only in the year of the gift but also in any year that the GRAT continues to own interests in the business, to determine the number of shares needed to make the GRAT payment in a particular year.
+One downside of a GRAT funded with closely held business interests is that if the business isn't sold, a qualified appraisal needs to be obtained not only in the year of the gift but also in any year that the GRAT continues to own interests in the business, to determine the number of shares needed to make the GRAT payment in a particular year.
 When a GRAT is suggested to a business owner, it should always be compared to its somewhat more aggressive cousin, the IDIT sale (also referred to as an installment sale).
 The general IDIT sale concept is fairly simple.
 The following is a hypothetical example: The business owner makes a gift to an irrevocable trust of \$100,000 cash.
 Sometime later, the business owner sells \$1 million worth of stock in their company to the trust in return for a promissory note made by the trust.
-Typically the note is secured by the stock that is now owned by the trust.
+Typically the note may be secured by the stock that is now owned by the trust.
 The note provides for interest only to be paid for a period of nine years.
 At the end of the ninth year, a balloon payment of principal is due.
-The interest rate on the note is set at the lowest rate permitted by the IRS regulations, known as the applicable federal rate (the "AFR").
+The interest rate on the note is set at the lowest rate permitted by the IRS regulations, known as the applicable federal rate (AFR).
 This does not constitute a gift because the transaction is a sale of company stock for fair market value (FMV).
 There's no capital gains tax either, because the sale transaction is between a grantor and their own grantor trust, which is an ignored transaction under Revenue Ruling 85-13.
 How does this benefit the business owner's children?